Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

 where $\kappa_Q=\pi k_\mathrm{B}^2/(6\hbar)$ is the quantum of thermal conductance.

-Fig.~\ref{fig:kxy_results}(a) depicts the qualitative evolution of $\kappa_{xy}^{\rm ph}$, for $\mathbf{B} \ || \ a$.
+Fig.~\ref{fig:kxy_results}(a) shows the qualitative evolution of $\kappa_{xy}^{\rm ph}$ for $\mathbf{B} \ || \ a$.
+Here, we have employed the $T = 0$ spin correlations to evaluate the phonon Berry curvature in Eq.~(\ref{eq:kxyphmaintext}), so that the depicted temperature dependence is approximate (as discussed further below).
 We find that $\kappa_{xy}^{\rm ph}$ rapidly increases above the critical field, reaches a maximum near 11\,T, and then decays with increasing field.
 This can be understood from the evolution of the phonon Berry curvature $\Omega_{\nu}^\theta$, depicted in Fig.~\ref{fig:kxy_results}(b-d).
-Above the critical field, there is a rapid increase in $\Omega_{\nu}^\theta$ for the ZA and TA phonon for all momentum directions (while the LA phonons develop nearly no Berry curvature).
+Above the critical field, there is a rapid increase in $\Omega_{\nu}^\theta$ for the ZA and TA phonons across all momentum directions (while the LA phonons develop nearly no Berry curvature).
 Ultimately, $\kappa_{xy}^{\rm ph}$ is dominated by the ZA phonons, which have the smallest sound velocity (the largest thermal population), and develop the largest Berry curvature.
-At low temperatures, $\kappa_{xx}$ and $\kappa_{xy}$ do not probe the same phonons.
+An interesting consequence is that $\kappa_{xx}$ and $\kappa_{xy}$ do not probe the same phonons at low temperatures.

-In Fig.~\ref{fig:kxy_results}(e), we show the computed dependence of $\kappa_{xy}^{\rm ph}$ on the direction of the in-plane field, for $|\mathbf{B}| = 12$ T. We find that in-plane field-angle dependence agrees with experimental reports~\cite{czajka2023planar,yokoi2021half,imamura2024majorana}, with $\kappa_{xy}^{\rm ph}$ changing sign as the field is rotated through $a^*$, $b^*$ and symmetry-related directions.
+In Fig.~\ref{fig:kxy_results}(e), we show the computed dependence of $\kappa_{xy}^{\rm ph}$ on the direction of the in-plane field, for $|\mathbf{B}| = 12$ T. We find that the in-plane field-angle dependence agrees with experimental reports~\cite{czajka2023planar,yokoi2021half,imamura2024majorana}, with $\kappa_{xy}^{\rm ph}$ changing sign as the field is rotated through $a^*$, $b^*$, and symmetry-related directions.
 While this mimics the expected angle-dependence of $\kappa_{xy}$ contributed by Majorana spinons in the pure Kitaev spin-liquid, it is also the simplest sign structure compatible with the symmetries of the crystal.
-For $\mathbf{B} \ || \ a^*, b^*$, it is required that $\kappa_{xy} = 0$ due to the 2-fold rotational symmetry \cite{chern2021sign,kurumaji2023symmetry}.
+For $\mathbf{B} \ || \ a^*, b^*$, symmetry requires $\kappa_{xy} = 0$ due to the twofold rotational symmetry \cite{chern2021sign,kurumaji2023symmetry}.
 The overall sign of $\kappa_{xy}^{\rm ph}$ agrees with experiment, and is determined by the combined effect of the spin-phonon couplings and bond correlations.
 It is likely non-universal.